Numerical method for feasible and approximately optimal solutions of multi-marginal optimal transport beyond discrete measures: Explicit construction of reassemblies and moment sets in the Euclidean case

-In this subsection, let us consider the case where for $i=1,\ldots,N$, $\CX_i$ is a closed subset of a Euclidean space $\R^{m_i}$ for some $m_i\in\N$.
-We characterize reassembly in the \textit{semi-discrete} setting, that is, when $\hat{\mu}\in\CP_1(\BCX)$ is a finitely supported measure and for $i=1,\ldots,N$, $\mu_i\in\CP_1(\CX_i)$ is absolutely continuous with respect to the Lebesgue measure on $\R^{m_i}$.
-Optimal couplings in the \textit{semi-discrete} setting have been previously studied in the field of computational geometry; see, e.g., \citep{aurenhammer1992minkowski, levy2015numerical, levy2018notions, genevay2016stochastic} and \citep[Chapter~5]{peyre2019computational} for related discussions.
+In this subsection, let us examine the construction of reassemblies in the case where $\CX_i$ is a closed subset of a Euclidean space $\R^{d_i}$ for some $d_i\in\N$, for $i=1,\ldots,N$.
+In Proposition~\ref{prop:reassembly-1d}, we combine Sklar's theorem from the copula theory (see e.g., \citep[Theorem~5.3]{mcneil2005quantitative}) and classical results about the optimal couplings of one-dimensional probability measures (see, e.g., \citep[Chapter~3.1]{rachev1998mass}) to characterize reassemblies in the case where $d_1=\cdots=d_N=1$.
+Moreover, Proposition~\ref{prop:reassembly-dd} characterizes reassemblies in the \textit{semi-discrete} case, that is, when $\hat{\mu}\in\CP_1(\BCX)$ is finitely supported, and for $i=1,\ldots,N$, $\mu_i\in\CP_1(\CX_i)$ is absolutely continuous with respect to the Lebesgue measure on $\R^{d_i}$.
+Optimal couplings in the semi-discrete setting have been previously studied in the field of computational geometry; see, e.g., \citep{aurenhammer1992minkowski, levy2015numerical, levy2018notions, genevay2016stochastic} and \citep[Chapter~5]{peyre2019computational} for related discussions.
 However, these studies only focus on optimal couplings under the \textit{squared} Euclidean distance, which is not directly applicable to our setting since we are interested in finding an optimal coupling where the cost function is a general norm on the underlying space.
-Therefore, in Proposition~\ref{prop:reassembly-dd}, we provide results about optimal couplings and reassembly under the assumption that the cost function is induced by a norm under which the closed unit ball is strictly convex.
+Therefore, in Proposition~\ref{prop:reassembly-dd}, we provide results about optimal couplings and reassemblies under the assumption that the cost function is given by a norm under which the closed unit ball is strictly convex.

-Before presenting the construction, let us first introduce the following lemma which states that the definition of reassemblies is invariant of the underlying spaces of the probability measures $\mu_1,\ldots,\mu_N$.
+Before presenting the characterizations, let us first introduce the following lemma which states that the definition of reassemblies is invariant of the underlying spaces of the probability measures $\mu_1,\ldots,\mu_N$.